Social Work Curriculum

 Students apply their social work knowledge, values, and skills in a fourteen week, full-time internship under the supervision of a seasoned professional.
 By the completion of the Professional Semester students ought to be fully prepared for an entry-level BSW position in social work.

-SW-221 The Life Cycle (Fall; Yearly; 3.00 Credits; S) An introduction to life span development from conception, through birth, infancy, childhood, adolescence and the various stages of adulthood.
-Explores perspectives on the physical, psychological and social aspects of development over time.
-Examines human diversity as well as similarities in growth and development.
-Prerequisites: SO101 or PY101.
+SW-221 The Life Cycle (Variable; Yearly; 3.00 Credits; S,WK-SI) This course provides an introduction to lifespan development from conception, through birth, infancy, childhood, adolescence, and various stages of adulthood.
+Explores perspectives on the biological, psychological, and socio-cultural aspects of development over time.
+Examines human diversity as well as similarities in growth and development, utilizing theory and research.
+Discusses implications for prevention and intervention related to common developmental challenges and adversities.
+Pre-Req or Co-Req: FYC-101 or EN-110 or EN-109

 SW-230 Introduction to Social Work Practice (Spring; Yearly; 4.00 Credits; S) Examines the generalist knowledge, values and skills of the social work profession.
 Emphasizes interviewing and communication skills, the development of a helping relationship, the strengths perspective and problem solving strategies.
 Prerequisites: SO101 or permission of instructor.